 Graham C. Phero is an associate in Sterne Kessler’s Mechanical & Design Practice Group.
-Graham is always ready to learn and leverages his extensive technical and legal expertise on each new project.
-Clients appreciate Graham’s scientific yet creative approach to complex problems, but first and foremost, Graham understands his clients’ business needs.
+He is always ready to learn and leverages his extensive technical and legal expertise on each new project.
+Clients appreciate his scientific yet creative approach to complex problems, but first and foremost, Graham understands his clients’ business needs.

 Graham counsels on all aspects of the intellectual property spectrum from application filing through enforcement/defense and everything in between.
-Graham’s experiences at the PTAB, U.S. International Trade Commission (ITC), and District Court inform his patent drafting helping to immunize claims against future challenges.
+His experiences at the PTAB, U.S. International Trade Commission (ITC), and District Court inform his patent drafting helping to immunize claims against future challenges.
 And as a pilot, Graham understands when to push the limits and when to back off.

 Graham has extensive experience drafting and prosecuting patent applications in the medical, electrical, aerospace, and mechanical arts.
 His primary areas of technical experience include: aerial vehicles and systems, power generation and energy storage systems, clean energy systems, industrial powertrains, physiological monitoring systems, medical devices, drug delivery devices, biometric systems, semiconductors, semiconductor manufacturing, ultrasonic diagnostics, optical scanners, automotive systems, industrial equipment, textiles and apparel, sporting goods, toys and games, image forming devices, and control systems.

 Graham’s due diligence, valuation, and opinion drafting experience spans start-up and small scale venture capital investments to major corporate acquisitions valued at close to one billion dollars.
 Additionally, he has a "White Belt" in Legal Lean Sigma® and Project Management.